CADD-SC/P-gp-Substrates-Prediction-Model/README.md

 # P-gp-Substrates-Prediction-Model
-Machine Learning-based prediction model for P-glycoprotein substrate prediction in early stage drug discovery
+Machine learning-based prediction model for P-glycoprotein substrate prediction in early stage drug discovery

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the P-glycoprotein substrate of target drug compounds in early stage of drug discovery process.
+Welcome to our repository, here we provide machine learning model to efficiently predict the P-glycoprotein substrate of target drug compounds in early stage of drug discovery process

 ## Dependencies ##